1. Home

 Homeowners can use solar energy to lower their monthly energy bills by offsetting some of their electricity needs with the power generated by their solar array.
 Typically the higher the savings potential solar provides, the more value that can be added by going solar.

-Your energy savings can depend on whether you’re buying or solar leasing, the electricity costs in your area, and your family’s energy consumption compared to what the solar panels generate, among other factors.
+Your energy savings can depend on whether you’re buying or leasing solar, the electricity costs in your area, and your family’s energy consumption compared to what the solar panels generate, among other factors.

 Many homeowners can further benefit from financial incentives and metering programs designed to promote renewable solar energy, including:

-Since each program has specific nuances, make sure you understand all the details so you can take full advantage of the savings available in your area.
+Since each program has specific requirements, make sure you understand how the details apply to your situation.

 Installation costs